Nithin1729S/Kannada-ABC/README.md

-# ಅಕ್ಕರ ಕಲಿ - Kannada Alphabet Learning Application
+# ಅಕ್ಷರ ಕಲಿ - Kannada Alphabet Learning Application

 **ಅಕ್ಷರ ಕಲಿ** (*Akshara Kali*) is an interactive Kannada alphabet learning application designed to help kids learn and practice Kannada script through guided tracing and personalized progress tracking.
 The platform integrates a **CNN-based handwriting recognition model** to evaluate handwriting accuracy and improve learning outcomes.
 It is built using **Next.js** for the frontend with **NextAuth.js** for authentication and **Tailwind CSS** for styling.
 The backend is powered by **FastAPI**, with **MongoDB** managing user progress and authentication data.
 The handwriting recognition model is developed using **TensorFlow/Keras**, with **OpenCV** for image preprocessing.